GeorgeCY2/metasploit-framework-installer-v2/README.md

 `sh msfinstallerv2.sh`

-Andyou wait and instructions will popup and input so choosing is an option
+And you wait and instructions will popup and input so choosing is an option

 Alright you are done!